LivePersonInc/developer-center/pages/index.md

 - **Comply with the GDPR** and permanently delete any personal data that the consumer requests to be deleted using the [Personal Data Deletion API](https://developers.liveperson.com/personal-data-deletion-api-overview.html).
 Once the data has been deleted there is no way to restore it.
 This API is not meant for massive deletion of data, there is an internal mechanism which will protect the system from such misuse of the API.

+<p><br></p>

 #### Build or integrate workspace widgets

 You can integrate your application with the LiveEngage Agent Workspace using the [Agent Workspace Widget SDK](agent-workspace-widget-sdk-overview.html), which is a lightweight, client-side communication package.
 The Agent Workspace Widget connects with visitors and handles multiple concurrent connections from one central console, by opening applications directly within the Agent Workspace.

-When you implement this SDK and it’s APIs, brands have two-way communication between LiveEngage and external applications and they receive more in-depth information about their visitors so they can assist them more effectively and efficiently.
-Brands also have the ability to send conversation lines directly from the application, and the ability to transfer the conversation transcript automatically to the external application.
+When you implement this SDK, and it’s APIs, brands have two-way communication between LiveEngage and external applications, and they receive more in-depth information about their visitors, so they can assist them more effectively and efficiently.
+Brands can also send conversation lines directly from the application, and the ability to transfer the conversation transcript automatically to the external application.

-You can also use the [Engagement Window Widget SDK](engagement-window-widget-sdk-overview.html) with the Agent Workspace Widget SDK that allows rich media to be shared between the customer and the agent.
-Using unique session IDs, an external platform facilitates a direct connection between the two SDKs, providing a seamless widget integration framework.
+You can also use the [Engagement Window Widget SDK](engagement-window-widget-sdk-overview.html) with the Agent Workspace Widget SDK that allows sharing of rich media between the customer and the agent.
+An external platform facilitates a direct connection between the two SDKs using unique session IDs, providing a seamless widget integration framework.

+<p><br></p>
 ---
+<p></p>

 ### Major Flows